yeyopepe/Many.Mocks/README.md

 👉Download releases at https://www.nuget.org/packages/Many.Mocks/

 ## **How to use**

-You have a class with lots of mocks...
+If you have a class with several properly-injected dependencies...
 ```
 public class UserManager : UserManager<User>
     {